-Evidence persists, however, that the digital marketplace for copyright content in Canada continues to underperform, and that the competition from illicit online sources is a key reason.8 "Stream-ripping" services, now the leading form of music piracy in Canada, are a major contributor to this problem.9 Stream-ripping enables users of streaming services like YouTube to convert streams into unauthorized audio downloads that can be stored and replayed at will, with no royalty payment to rights holders.10 By circumventing the technological measures employed by most legitimate music streaming services to prevent copying and redistribution of streamed recordings, stream-ripping services undermine the legitimate markets both for streaming and for licensed music downloads.
-Dozens of websites, software programs, and apps offering stream-ripping services find an eager marketplace in Canada, with 28% of surveyed Canadians engaging in this form of piracy in the past month.
-Use of peer-to-peer (P2P) remains high with BitTorrent indexing sites including Rarbg, ThePirateBay, and 1337x popular in Canada.
-Cyberlocker sites, such as Uptobox, 1fichier, and Rapidgator, are also a common way to access recorded music.11
+Evidence persists, however, that the digital marketplace for copyright content in Canada continues to underperform, and that the competition from illicit online sources is a key reason.
+"Stream-ripping" services, now the leading form of music piracy in Canada, are a major contributor to this problem.
+Stream-ripping enables users of licensed streaming services, like YouTube, to convert streams into unauthorized audio downloads that can be stored and replayed at will, with no royalty payment to rights holders.
+By circumventing the technological measures employed by most legitimate music streaming services to prevent copying and redistribution of streamed recordings, stream-ripping services undermine the legitimate markets both for streaming and for licensed music downloads.
+Canadian operated stream-ripping services include Loudtronix, Anything2mp3.cc, and YTMP3.net.
+Dozens of websites, software programs, and apps offering stream-ripping services find an eager marketplace in Canada, with 28% of Canadians surveyed in 2019 engaging in this form of piracy in the past month.
+Use of peer-to-peer (P2P) sites remains high, with BitTorrent indexing sites including Rarbg, ThePirateBay, and 1337x popular in Canada.
+Cyberlocker sites, such as Uptobox, Mixdrop, and Rapidgator, are also a common way to access recorded music.

-As noted in last year's IIPA Special 301 submission, Canada has made progress in recent years rectifying its long-standing reputation as a safe haven for some of the world's most massive and flagrant Internet sites dedicated to the online theft of copyright material.
-However, sites and intermediaries associated with Canada still play a leading role in facilitating such theft.
-Examples include the BitTorrent site Monova.org and the cyberlocker Zippyshare.com.
-Canada is also home to various intermediaries that are popular with unlicensed services.
-For example, while the true location of Monova.org is obscured through the use of a reverse proxy service, both sites referenced above are registered by Canadian domain name registrars (Zippyshare.com by Tucows, and Monova.org by easyDNS Technologies), and these sites employ Canadian proxy registration services (Contact Privacy, Inc. for the Tucows sites, and MyPrivacy.net for the easyDNS sites).
+As IIPA has previously noted, Canada has made progress in recent years rectifying its long-standing reputation as a safe haven for some of the world's most massive and flagrant Internet sites dedicated to the online theft of copyright material.
+However, Canada remains home to various intermediaries that are popular with unlicensed services.
+For example, the stream-ripping site convert2mp3.club and the cyberlockers Zippyshare and Anonfile.com are registered by Canadian domain name registrar Tucows, which employs the Canadian proxy registration service Contact Privacy, Inc.

 As with music piracy, online movie and TV piracy remains a formidable challenge in Canada, inflicting major financial harm.
 Frontier Economics estimates the commercial value of digital piracy alone is US\$160 billion worldwide, and the displacement of legitimate economic activity by counterfeiting and piracy has a negative impact on economic growth.
 Research by Carnegie Mellon University found that if pre-release piracy could be eliminated from the theatrical window, U.S. and Canada box office revenue would increase by 14-15% (equivalent to approximately US\$1.5 billion per year).
 It is nearly impossible to overstate the magnitude of the piracy problem in Canada.
 According to the Government of Canada's own study published in May 2018, more than one-quarter (26%) of content consumers reported having "consumed" (downloaded or streamed or accessed) illegal online content in the previous three-months, and movies (36%) and TV shows (34%) were among the forms of content most likely to be illegally "consumed."
-Canadians made a total of 2.6 billion visits to piracy sites in 2018, and the nature of this piracy continues to evolve.
+Canadians made 2.6 billion visits to piracy sites in 2018, and the nature of this piracy continues to evolve.
+In 2019,

-6CIRA Internet Factbook 2019, supra 2.
+&lt;sup>6CIRA Internet Factbook 2020, supra 2.